20 ways one senator thinks the US could crack down on Big Tech

 One option is to establish federal funding for media literacy programs.
 The paper also suggests making platforms label bot accounts or clearly identify real accounts.
 Not doing so could result in being sanctioned by the Federal Trade Commission, it suggests.

-Another suggestion is to make platforms that don't take down falsified video and audio legally liable for things like "defamation, invasion of privacy, false light, and public disclosure of private facts" if victims get the necessary judgement on sharing the footage.
+Another suggestion is to make platforms that don't take down falsified video and audio legally liable for "defamation, invasion of privacy, false light, and public disclosure of private facts."

 Warner's staff also suggests creating a US law similar to Europe's GDPR data privacy law.
 Features could include data portability, the right to be forgotten and first party consent.